Matters of the Heart

 • Capacity to draw comfort from relationships

-• Capacity to feel relaxed in your body
+• Capacity to feel relaxed in your body; Capacity to sense your body

 • Capacities for rest & observing healthy limits